 As a result of our foreign operations, we have significant expenses, assets and liabilities that are denominated in foreign currencies.
 Substantially all of our employees and most of our facilities are located in Thailand, the PRC and the United Kingdom.
-Therefore, a substantial portion of our payroll as well as certain other operating expenses are paid in Thailand, RMB or GBP.
+Therefore, a substantial portion of our payroll as well as certain other operating expenses are paid in Thai baht, RMB or GBP.
 The significant majority of our revenues are denominated in U.S. dollars because our customer contracts generally provide that our customers will pay us in U.S. dollars.

 As a consequence, our gross profit margins, operating results, profitability and cash flows are adversely impacted when the dollar depreciates relative to the Thai baht, GBP or the RMB.
-We have a particularly significant currency rate exposure to changes in the exchange rate between the Thai baht, GBP and the U.S. dollar.
+We have a particularly significant currency rate exposure to changes in the exchange rate between the Thai baht, GBP, RMB and the U.S. dollar.
 We must translate foreign currency-denominated results of operations, assets and liabilities for our foreign subsidiaries to U.S. dollars in our audited consolidated financial statements.
 Consequently, increases and decreases in the value of the U.S. dollar compared with such foreign currencies will affect our reported results of operations and the value of our assets and liabilities on our audited consolidated balance sheets, even if our results of operations or the value of those assets and liabilities has not changed in its original currency.
 These transactions could significantly affect the comparability of our results between financial periods or result in significant changes to the carrying value of our assets, liabilities and shareholders' equity.

 We attempt to hedge against these exchange rate risks by entering into derivative instruments that are typically one to eighteen months in duration, leaving us exposed to longer term changes in exchange rates.
-During the year ended June 30, 2017.
-We recognized foreign exchange loss of \$1.0 million, \$1.6 million and \$0.02 million in the consolidated statements of operations and comprehensive income during fiscal year 2017, fiscal year 2016 and fiscal year 2015, respectively.
+We recognized unrealized loss of \$1.7 million, unrealized gain of \$0.02 million and unrealized loss of \$1.8 million in the consolidated statements of operations and comprehensive income during fiscal year 2018, fiscal year 2017 and fiscal year 2016, respectively.
 As foreign currency exchange rates fluctuate relative to the U.S. dollar, we expect to incur foreign currency translation adjustments and may incur foreign currency exchange losses.
-For example, a 10% weakening in the U.S. dollar against the Thai baht, the RMB and the GBP would have resulted in a decrease in our net dollar position of approximately \$4.8 million and \$2.3 million as of June 30, 2017 and June 24, 2016, respectively.
+For example, a 10% weakening in the U.S. dollar against the Thai baht, RMB and GBP would have resulted in a decrease in our net dollar position of approximately \$0.9 million and \$4.8 million and \$2.3 million as of June 29, 2018, June 30, 2017 and June 24, 2016, respectively.
 We cannot give any assurance as to the effect that future changes in foreign currency rates will have on our consolidated financial position, operating results or cash flows.